-Other Post-Employment Benefits (OPEB)
+Other Postemployment Benefits (OPEB)

 - Plan Description-The Other Postemployment Benefits Plan (OPEB Plan) is a single-employer defined benefit plan administered by the District.
 Pursuant to the provisions of Section 112.0801, Florida Statutes, employees who retire from the District or its component unit, Academy of Environmental Science, Inc., are eligible to participate in the District's health and prescription drug coverage.
 The District subsidizes the premium rates paid by retirees by allowing them to participate in the OPEB Plan at reduced or blended group (implicitly subsidized) premium rates for both active and retired employees.
 These rates provide an implicit subsidy for retirees because, on an actuarial basis, their current and future claims are expected to result in higher costs to the OPEB Plan on average than those of active employees.
-The District does not offer any explicit subsidies for retiree coverage as soon as they are eligible.
-The OPEB Plan does not issue a stand-alone report, and is not included in the report of a public employee retirement system or other entity. - Funding Policy-Plan contribution requirements of the District and OPEB Plan members are established and may be amended through recommendations of the administration and action from the Board.
-The District has not advance-funded or established a funding methodology for the annual OPEB costs or the net OPEB obligation, and the OPEB Plan is financed on a pay-as-you-go basis. - Annual OPEB Cost and Net OPEB Obligation-For the period July 1, 2016 through June 30, 2017, the OPEB liability for the leased employees is recorded at the District level due to the leased relationship.
+The District does not offer any explicit subsidies for retiree coverage.
+Retirees are assumed to enroll in the Federal Medicare program for their primary coverage as soon as they are eligible.
+The OPEB Plan does not issue a stand-alone report, and is not included in the report of a public employee retirement system or other entity.
+GASB Statement No. 75 is not applicable at the School level. - Funding Policy-Plan contribution requirements of the District and OPEB Plan members are established and may be amended through recommendations of the administration and action from the Board of Directors.
+The District has not advance-funded or established a funding methodology for the annual OPEB costs or the net OPEB obligation, and the OPEB Plan is financed on a pay-as-you-go basis. - Annual OPEB Cost and Net OPEB Obligation-For the period July 1, 2017 through June 30, 2018, the OPEB liability for the leased employees is recorded at the District level due to the leased relationship.
 Therefore the School will not have an OPEB liability in the Statement of Net Position.